kgruiz/PythonPotrace/Docs/COutline.md

 ## File: backend_pdf.h
 ```
-This header file declares functions for the PDF backend, used for generating PDF documents with optional compression.
+This header file defines functions for the PDF backend, used for generating PDF documents with optional compression.
 It provides prototypes for initialization, handling individual pages, and finalization.
 ```
 ### Includes
 - `potracelib.h`: Core Potrace library definitions.